steveseguin/problems-with-webRTC/README.md

 * FFMpeg.js requires shared array / strict same origin, making it inaccessible
    * can't easily use it in browser to do remuxing into different pages or audio conversion

+* Safari doesn't announce when a webrtc connection drops / ends / closes, so the peer continues to hold the connection open until there is a manual time out due to lack of ping or something.
+(Haven't tested this in several months tho)

 * No transparency support; webcam, transmission, or playback.
 WebM supports it though.
 Vtubers and green screens need it.
    * can't playback webRTC with alpha channels